 The ironic part is that different areas with the same latitudinal position have varied temperatures.
 Southern Nepal is warmer, whereas northern Nepal is colder.

-Nepal's history is intertwined with that of the greater Indian subcontinent and neighbouring areas such as South Asia and East Asia.
+Nepal's history is intertwined with that of the greater Indian subcontinent and neighboring areas such as South Asia and East Asia.
 Nepal is a multi-ethnic, multiracial, multicultural, multi-religious, and multilingual country.
 The most generally spoken language is Nepali, which is followed by a variety of other ethnic languages.

 Nepal was once a land of many dispersed kingdoms which was unified by then King Prithvi Narayan Shah.
 Then the kingdom of Nepal was formed in 1768 and a drive to combine what would become Nepal's modern territory.
 Certain previous regions were lost as a result of the Sino-Nepalese War.
 The conflict ended with both victories and setbacks, and the kingdom finally agreed to tributary status with China's Qing dynasty from 1792 to 1865.